carmit246/challenge1/README.md

-# challenge1
+# DevOps Challenge
 This repo contains suggested solution for DevOps Challenge.

 ## Requirements:
-docker and docker-composed installed
+docker and docker-compose installed on linux machine

 ## Instructions: